 However, your judge may not have trial dates available for six months to a year following the pretrial meeting, at this time, the case will be on hold until you get to trial.

-- When a matter goes to trial, some judges will continue the trial day by day until it is finished.
+When a matter goes to trial, some judges will continue the trial daily until it is finished.
 Still, others will schedule a couple of days and then adjourn the case, requiring you to return several months later to continue the trial.

 This is dependent on the judge’s preferences and schedule.

 How Long Does An Uncontested Divorce Take?

-The length of time it takes to complete an uncontested divorce is mainly determined by the court’s workload and how your spouse returns the relevant documents to you.
+The court’s workload mainly determines the time it takes to complete an uncontested divorce and how your spouse returns the relevant documents to you.

 Uncontested divorces can take as little as six weeks to complete, while others can take six months.

 The Uncontested Divorce process: You and your spouse can now proceed with the uncontested divorce assuming an amicable settlement has been reached.

 - Because there is no waiting period in New York, if both parties agree on the divorce terms, it can take as little as three months to process the documents with the court.

-- You only have a certain amount of time to file an answer with the court after receiving divorce papers.
+- After receiving divorce papers, you only have a certain amount of time to file an answer with the court.

 How Long Does A Contested Divorce Take?

 A disputed divorce in New York lasts 9 to 12 months.
-However, for various reasons, the length of a divorce lawsuit can vary.
+However, the length of a divorce lawsuit can vary for various reasons.

 Again, some cases can take years to reach a divorce decision, and it is not unheard of for divorces to last a decade.